timarney/react-app-rewired/README.md

 - So what's the point?

-> I can retain full access to react-create-app no fork no using a different boilerplate (i.e. Preact has a starter).
+> I can retain full access to react-create-app no fork (no eject) and no using a different boilerplate (i.e. Preact has a starter).
 If create-react-app updates I just flip the version #

-**Other Wins**
+**Wins**

 1. in this case `filesize`
 2. I can remove the [override](https://github.com/timarney/react-app-rewired/compare/react-compare) and flip back to React